Local Langlands Correspondence for Even Orthogonal Groups via Theta Lifts: Construction

 \subsection{Local factors}

-So far we have associated a tempered $L$-parameter $\phi$ to every $\pi\in \Irrt(\mathrm O(V^\bullet_{2n}))$.
+So far we have associated a tempered $L$-parameter $\phi$ to every $\pi\in \Irrt(\mathrm O(V^\delta_{2n}))$.
 We then show this assignment respects the standard $\gamma$-factors and the Plancherel measures.
-These prove Theorem \ref{desideratumall} (11) and (12) in the tempered case.
+These imply Theorem \ref{desideratumall} (11) and (12) in the tempered case.